pusher/feeds-client-js/README.md

 Subscribe to receive new items published to `feed`.
-A subscription can be resumed from some previously seen item by providing a `lastEventId`, or can be initiated with some initial state by providing a `previousItems`.
+A subscription can be resumed from some previously seen item by providing a `lastEventId`, or can be initiated with fixed number of previously seen items by providing a `previousItems`.
 [Private feeds](https://pusher-mimir.herokuapp.com/feeds/private-feeds/) require `READ` permission.
 Takes a single options object with the following properties.